-In a single device, The Yubikey NEO has both contact (USB) and contactless (NFC, MIFARE) communications.
-It uniquely supports One-Time Passcodes, smart card functionality, including OpenPGP and PIV, and the emerging FIDO Alliance Universal 2nd Factor (U2F) protocol.
+In a single device, the YubiKey NEO has both contact (USB) and contactless (NFC, MIFARE) communications.
+It supports one-time password, smart card functionality, including OpenPGP and PIV, and the emerging FIDO Alliance Universal 2nd Factor (U2F) protocol.

 Special YubiKey NEO Features

-- Mifare Classic, for legacy physical access control systems
+- MIFARE Classic, for legacy physical access control systems

 Integrate YubiKey NEO Support